adalundhe/delta-ts/README.md

 Our app above uses a store and an atom created using the `useAtom()` hook to manage the same counter.
 Since our atom's state is created using the `useAtom()` hook from the state of the store's count value, we refer to the atom as a <i><b>derived atom</i></b>.
 We want both the "Increment Local" and "Increment Global" buttons to increase our counter.
 However when we press "Increase Global" nothing happens!
 What's the deal?!

-By default, state of atoms created using `useAtom()` is <i>isolated</i>.
-This means state managed via an atom created by `useAtom()` can <i>only</i> be updated by calling the update function we provided to that atom.
+By default, atom state is <i>isolated</i>.
+Only that atom's `set()` can update it's state.
 However, we can tell our atom we want it to listen for and update based on changes to source state by providing a `link()`:

 ```tsx
 import { create, useAtom } from 'delta-state'